mihaip/git-resource-fork-hooks/README.md

 ## Notes

-When doing the initial checkout you may need to manually run the `hooks/rez-resource-forks.py` script to
+After doing the initial checkout of a repo with such files, you may need to manually run the `.git/hooks/post-checkout` script manually (because the hooks were not yet set).

 ## Local Development